← Return to Blog Index

 1. Pre-Season Demand Forecasting

 Predicting demand before a style launches is fashion's hardest challenge.
 No sales history exists.
 Traditional forecasting methods fail.
-AI uses alternative signals.
+AI uses alternative signals:

 Signal Type What AI Extracts Predictive Value